luzengxiangcn/SteerLM-llama2-13B/README.md

 ## Getting started

-Note: You will need NVIDIA Ampere or Hopper GPUs to work with this model.

 To use SteerLM Llama-2, follow these steps:

 1. You will need to install NVIDIA Apex and [NeMo](https://github.com/NVIDIA/NeMo).